 Participation in IHP

-Over the past seven years, DHS has contracted with innovative health care delivery systems to provide high-quality, efficient care to Minnesota’s Medicaid population.
+Over the past several years, DHS has contracted with innovative health care delivery systems to provide high-quality, efficient care to Minnesota’s Medicaid population.
 Participating providers enter into an arrangement with DHS, by which they are held accountable for the costs and quality of care their Medicaid patients receive.
 Providers showing an overall savings across their population, while maintaining or improving the quality of care, receive a portion of the savings.
 Providers who cost more over time may be required to pay back a portion of the losses.